CHOOSE THE BEST PRODUCTS FOR TRAINING

 Debrief & Review

-Reinforce learning with exercises that draw out "ah-ha" moments & encourage participants to commit to next steps.
+Reinforce learning with exercises and classroom resources that draw out "ah-ha" moments & encourage participants to commit to the next steps.

 How to debrief a learning experience Infographic